 As you can see, cruise passengers need to consider many factors (not just itinerary) when choosing an Alaska cruise.
 With seven Alaska cruises behind me, I prefer to sail in May, simply because it offers excellent prices, and I’m not too fond of the rain, lol.

 So, here’s an overview of which month to cruise.

 Alaska, like any place globally, can experience an adverse climate.
 While the temperatures and rainfall numbers are averages, I have witnessed extremes.

 During a back-to-back cruise in late July and early August, I enjoyed temperatures in the mid-80s.
 However, I experienced bitterly cold weather on my first Alaska cruise, and rain fell almost every day.

-No matter when you decide to sail, pack for every type of weather.
+So, as you can see, the best time to cruise to Alaska depends on your priorities.
+But, no matter when you decide to sail, pack for every type of weather.
 It’s essential to have waterproof clothing and layers to stay warm, especially on glacier viewing days.